mpv-player/mpv/DOCS/man/input.rst

 ``cache-size`` (RW)
     Network cache size in KB.
 This is similar to ``--cache``.
-This allows to set the cache size at runtime.
+This allows setting the cache size at runtime.
 Currently, it's not possible to enable or disable the cache at runtime using this property, just to resize an existing cache.